Finding Moats in Big Pharma's Consumer Health Units

 The primary competitive structural advantage in the over-the-counter, or OTC, market, is branding.
 Given the high importance and complex nature of treating one's health, brand names become particularly important in conveying both trust, and quality.
 Since most consumers lack a strong understanding of their own healthcare problems, they demonstrate a pronounced willingness to pay up for a product that carries a well-known brand.
 As a result, brand power is instrumental to creating moats in the OTC market, offsetting a relative lack of other structural competitive advantages.

-David Krempa does not own shares in any of the securities mentioned above.
+David Krempa does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.